emmo-repo/domain-characterisation-methodology/README.md

-# CHADA Ontology
+# CHAMEO Ontology
 An ontology for materials characterization based on the [CHADA](https://www.sciencedirect.com/science/article/pii/S235249281930087X?via%3Dihub) template.

 This ontology development is supported by an [EMMC Task Group](https://emmc.eu/focus-areas/interoperability/tg2-5/).
 The corresponding forum can be found [here](https://emmc.eu/forum?view=topic&id=154).

 ## Requirements

-The CHADA Ontology is built with an alignment with EMMO and some of its modules, as well as with EMMO-compliant domain-level ontologies developed for the Open Innovation Environment (OIE) from the OYSTER project.
+The CHAMEO Ontology is built with an alignment with EMMO and some of its modules, as well as with EMMO-compliant domain-level ontologies developed for the Open Innovation Environment (OIE) from the OYSTER project.
 The following table describes the version compatibility between those ontologies:

 | Imported Ontologies | Version           |
 | ------------------- | ----------------- |